iCliniq Logo

 Conclusion

 Anal stenosis is the narrowing of the anal canal due to constriction of its muscles.
-This can be due to different reasons such as overuse of laxatives, sepsis, sexually transmitted diseases, or surgical complications.
-The symptoms include difficulty in passing stools and pain in bowel movements.
+This can be due to different reasons, such as overuse of laxatives, sepsis, sexually transmitted diseases, or surgical complications.
+The symptoms include difficulty passing stools and pain in bowel movements.
 There can also be traces of blood in the toilet after passing out stool.
-The treatment includes preventive measures and surgical procedures.
+The treatment consists of preventive measures and surgical procedures.
 The surgery performed to cure stenosis is anal reconstruction with the help of skin flaps.

 Tags: